Jeep1945/Dualheading-2022/README.md

 * Optional roll calculation
 * Optional data forwarding to another ESP32
 * Over-the-air (OTA) re-programming
+* two ntrip, when you loose one, change automaticly to the second one.

 ## What do I need?